 What is the difference between them?

 Many individuals who could benefit from treatment are often confused by the difference between myotherapy and remedial massage.
-Both are effective at treating a number of similar conditions, but a Myotherapist uses a much broader spectrum of therapeutic massage techniques and treatments.
+Both are effective at treating a number of similar conditions, but there are some important differences between them.

-Typically, to treat existing problems and aid in the prevention of future injuries, a Myotherapist may use a combination of treatment methods including massage, specific exercises, cupping, dry needling, Kinesiology taping, acupuncture and even rehabilitative exercises.
+Typically, to treat existing problems and aid in the prevention of future injuries, a Myotherapist have and extra 12 months training than Remedial massage therapists and are able to incorporate a number of tecnhiques including massage, specific exercises, cupping, dry needling, Kinesiology taping, acupuncture and even rehabilitative exercises.
 Depending upon the patient and the nature of the problem, strength training or highly specific techniques may also be used.

-To book your next massage or Myotherapy appointment, call Relinque Sports and Spinal Group on 03 9499 9644
+To book your next Remedial massage appointment, call Relinque Sports and Spinal Group on 03 9499 9644